Here you will find traditional food from Afghanistan. Enjoy!

-- In a separate skillet, add oil to a medium heat.
+- In a separate skillet, heat oil on medium.
 Add carrots and stir fry until slightly browned.
 Once you have finished frying all the carrots, fry the raisins until they begin to fluff.
-Set the carrots and raisins aside separately, and sprinkle with a little bit of cardamon powder.
+Set the carrots and raisins aside separately, and sprinkle with a little bit of cardamom powder.

 - Once the lamb meat has thoroughly cooked, remove the meat from the broth and set aside.
 Then, add the four spices (cumin, cinnamon, cardamom, and black pepper) to the broth.

 - Meanwhile, bring a large pot of water to a boil (around 10 cups).
 Add the basmati rice and cook until it is tender enough to be broken between your fingertips (be careful, though, it'll be hot!) but still feels firm.
 Then, strain the rice and place in a large baking dish.